rnakato/ChIPseqTools/README.md

 # ChIPseqTools

 # 1. Overview
-This repository contains several utility tools mainly for ChIP-seq analysis.
+This repository contains several utility tools for ChIP-seq and other epigenome analysis.
-These programs are written in C++ using [Boost library](http://www.boost.org/).
+These programs are written in ANCI C and C++11 using [Boost library](http://www.boost.org/).

 # 2. Install

 #### 2.1.
 Install required libraries
 for Ubuntu:

-    sudo apt-get install git build-essential libboost-all-dev
+    sudo apt install git build-essential libboost-all-dev

 for CentOS: